Follow on Twitter

 OTJR: Occupation, Participation and Health (OTJR), a leading research journal in occupational therapy published by AOTF, reflects the Foundation's commitment to advancing the profession through scientific inquiry.
 OTJR fosters interdisciplinary dialogue with contributions from disciplines such as psychology, neuroscience, economics, anthropology, sociology, geography, rehabilitation science, nursing, and social work.
 OTJR: Occupation, Participation and Health is indexed in MEDLINE/PubMed.

-Starting January 2020, OTJR will move online-only for individual subscribers to the journal, such as American Occupational Therapy Association (AOTA) and Pi Theta Epsilon (PTE) members.
+Since January 2020, OTJR has moved to online-only for individual subscribers to the journal, such as American Occupational Therapy Association (AOTA) and Pi Theta Epsilon (PTE) members.
 The main benefits of moving subscribers to receiving the journal online only: Cost-savings to the subscriber, reduction in the number of trees cut down, manufacturing chemicals, water, and energy used to produce and ship.
 Access will not change; how readers read content will be consistent as in past years with our publisher SAGE.

 OTJR: Occupation, Participation and Health will accept quantitative and qualitative research articles and systematic review papers that advance knowledge of occupation, and/or will lead to improving the lives of people at risk of being restricted from participating in activities and roles that have meaning to them.
 OTJR publishes data-driven research, meaning findings with or without statistical significance.

 The following topics should guide authors seeking to publish in the journal:

 - the relationship of occupation to health, well-being and or quality of life

 - occupational development in all ages of the life-span i.e., the occupation of children, the importance of occupation in maintaining health in aging

 - the influence of body systems or body function on occupational performance and or social participation

 - the impact of life-style redesign or occupational choice on health and participation